Leibniz-HBI/factli/README.md

 ### About

+The Facebook directory-

-The Facebook directory extracts content from CrowdTangle and creates CSV files containing the statistics of facebook pages.
+1. extracts content from CrowdTangle and creates CSV files containing the statistics of facebook pages (get_list.py).
+2. extracts posts of accounts and creates individual folders containing JSON response for every account (get_posts.py).
 ## Basic Installation

 ### Cloning this Repo